Lasiurini

 Lasiurini is a tribe of bats in the family Vespertilionidae.
 It contains three genera of bats found in the Americas.
 All three genera were previously considered one genus, Lasiurus, but have since been split from one another.
-However, the validity of this split is still debated.
+However, as of 2021, the validity of this split was still debated and, as of 2026 it has not yet been accepted by either the Mammal Diversity Database or the Batnames database.